Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Introduction

-\myparagraph{Previous Results.} The decision variant of {\JRPD} was shown to be strongly $\NP$-complete by Becchetti et al.~\cite{packet-aggregation-becchetti}.
+\myparagraph{Previous results.} The decision variant of {\JRPD} was shown to be strongly $\NP$-complete by Becchetti~{\etal}~\cite{packet-aggregation-becchetti}.
 (They considered an equivalent problem of packet aggregation with deadlines on two-level trees.)
 Nonner and Souza~\cite{jrp-deadlines-nonner} then showed that {\JRPD} is $\APX$-hard, even if each retailer issues only three demands.
-Using the primal-dual method, Levi, Roundy and Shmoys~\cite{jrp-levi-2-approx} gave a $2$-approximation algorithm.
-Using randomized rounding, Levi et al.~\cite{jrp-owmr-levi-journal,jrp-owmr-levi-approx} (building on \cite{jrp-owmr-levi-soda}) improved the approximation ratio to 1.8; Nonner and Souza~\cite{jrp-deadlines-nonner} reduced it further to $5/3$.
+Levi, Roundy and Shmoys~\cite{jrp-levi-2-approx} gave a \mbox{$2$-approximation} algorithm based on a primal-dual scheme.
+Using randomized rounding, Levi~{\etal}~\cite{jrp-owmr-levi-journal,jrp-owmr-levi-approx} (building on \cite{jrp-owmr-levi-soda}) improved the approximation ratio to 1.8; Nonner and Souza~\cite{jrp-deadlines-nonner} reduced it further to $5/3$.
 These results use a natural linear-program (LP) relaxation, which we use too.

-The randomized-rounding approach from \cite{jrp-deadlines-nonner} uses a natural rounding scheme whose analysis can be reduced to a probabilistic game.
+The randomized-rounding approach from~\cite{jrp-deadlines-nonner} uses a natural rounding scheme whose analysis can be reduced to a probabilistic game.
 For any probability distribution $\distribution$ on $[0,1]$, the integrality gap of the LP relaxation is at most $1/\statistic \distribution$, where $\statistic \distribution$ is a particular statistic of $\distribution$ (see \lref[Lemma]{lemma: round}).
 The challenge in this approach is to find a distribution where $1/\statistic \distribution$ is small.
 Nonner and Souza show that there is a distribution $\distribution$ with $1/\statistic \distribution \le 5/3 \approx 1.67$.
 As long as the distribution can be sampled from efficiently, the approach yields a polynomial-time $(1/\statistic \distribution)$-approximation algorithm.

-\myparagraph{Our Contributions.} We show that there is a distribution $\distribution$ with $1/\statistic \distribution\le 1.574$.
+\myparagraph{Our contributions.} We prove that there is a distribution $\distribution$ with $1/\statistic \distribution\le 1.574$.
 We present this result in two steps: we show the bound $e/(e-1) \approx 1.58$ with a simple and elegant analysis, then improve it to $1.574$ by refining the underlying distribution.
-We conjecture that this distribution minimizes $1/\statistic \distribution$.
-This shows that the integrality gap is at most $1.574$ and gives a $1.574$-approximation algorithm.
+This shows that the integrality gap is at most $1.574$ and it gives a $1.574$-approximation algorithm.
 We also prove that the LP integrality gap is {\em at least} $1.207$ and we provide a computer-assisted proof that this gap is at least $1.245$.
-(As far as we know, no explicit lower bounds have been previously published.)
+As far as we know, no explicit lower bounds have been previously published.